-Our CA-ROW business is in the start-up phase.
-In March 2014, we generated our first CA-ROW in-flight connectivity revenue and for the years ended December 31, 2014, 2013 and 2012 has generated minimal revenue.
-Additionally CA-ROW generates revenue from monthly service fees charged to our airline partners for network monitoring and portal management services.
-We recognize these monthly fees as the services are provided and billed to the airlines.
+Our CA-ROW business is still in the start-up phase.
+In March 2014, we generated our first CA-ROW in-flight connectivity revenue.
+Additionally, CA-ROW charges monthly service fees to our airline partners for network monitoring and portal management services.
+We recognize these monthly fees as airborne lease incentives (i.e., credit to cost of service revenue) when the services are provided.

-Research and Development Costs-Expenditures for research and development are charged to expense as incurred and totaled \$36.9 million, \$29.8 million and \$23.6 million for the years ended December 31, 2014, 2013, and 2012, respectively.
+Research and Development Costs-Expenditures for research and development are charged to expense as incurred and totaled \$50.1 million, \$40.1 million and \$32.7 million for the years ended December 31, 2015, 2014, and 2013, respectively.
 Research and development costs are reported as a component of engineering, design and development expenses in our consolidated statements of operations.